 The filing of Form U-4 does not constitute an automatic approval.
 The broker-dealer should not consider an agent “registration” approved until approved by the Commissioner and the broker-dealer has been notified of the approval.
 If the broker-dealer is filing with CRD, the approval will be received through CRD.

-(a) The filing fee for each reported agent is $25.
-If the broker-dealer registers its agents with FINRA, the fee is sent directly to CRD.
-There is a $25 annual renewal fee for an agent.
+- The initial filing fee for each reported agent is $25.
+If the broker-dealer registers its agents with FINRA, the fee is paid directly to CRD.
+There is a $35 annual renewal fee for an agent.

 Note: On this web page, references are made to the Rules as found in Title 10, Chapter 3, California Code of Regulations (“CCR”).
-For information concerning the CCR and accessing sections of the CCR referenced on these web pages, click here.
+For information concerning the CCR and accessing sections of the CCR referenced on these web pages, visit CCR – Assistance page.